manishjindal/terraform-associate-training/201/05-functions/README.md

 - count
 - for_each
+  - set
+  - list
+  - map
 - output
   - for
   - splat
   - zipmap

 - local
 - toset